 Lisbon is a small city but has many different neighborhoods reflecting the history of the city.

-If you come to visit Lisbon for a long weekend, we recommend to spend at least half day to a full day exploring Alfama.
-To save time you can take the Tram 28 or a Tuk Tuk with private guide, however we recommend to wander through Alfama on foot for the best experience.
+If you come to visit Lisbon for a long weekend, we recommend spending at least half a day to a full day exploring Alfama.
+To save time you can take the Tram 28 or a Tuk Tuk with a private guide, however, we recommend wandering through Alfama on foot for the best experience.

 If you want to know more about the best things to do in Lisbon, check out the list of 25 best things to see in the city here.